 This fear-mongering successfully angered the public and led to mass riots, protests, and demonstrations around the Americas.
 British tax collectors were prevented from taking their posts through actual or threatened mob violence.

-British Response to the Stamp Act
+Why Was the Stamp Act Repealed?

 At the time, stamp duties were well-established in Britain.
 Stamp taxes had first been passed in Britain in 1694, so British citizens on the British Isles had been paying stamp duties for nearly seventy years before the passage of the Stamp Act in the Americas.3

 In addition, colonial legislatures themselves had passed stamp taxes in the past.
 Both Massachusetts and New York each had temporary stamp duties collected in 1755 and 1757, respectively.3

 The Stamp Act was passed in March 1765 and meant to go into effect in November 1765.
 Upon hearing reports of the fierce resistance of the colonists, immediately after the Act went into effect, Parliament began to debate its repeal.